-Considering it’s a marvel of design, the human eye doesn’t get a lot of respect.
-We wake up, we see (often with help from glasses or contacts) and move on with our lives.
-Most of us take our sight for granted and see an eye specialist every few years or so.
+Even though it’s a marvel of design, the human eye doesn’t get a lot of respect.
+Most of us wake up, see (often with help of glasses or contacts) and move on with our lives.

-About half of the estimated 61 million adults in the United States who are at high risk for serious vision loss haven’t visited an ophthalmologist in the past 12 months, according to the Centers for Disease Control and Prevention.
-About 35 percent of adults don’t see an eye doc because their vision is A-OK and they don’t think an exam is necessary.
+But about half of the estimated 93 million adults in the United States who are at high risk for serious vision loss haven’t visited an ophthalmologist in the past 12 months, according to the Centers for Disease Control and Prevention.

-Here’s the problem: Eye exams not only gauge your vision, but can also provide vital information about your overall health.
-Many people may have other ailments, like high blood pressure, high cholesterol, infectious disease, or even an autoimmune disorder, and may not know it until they get their eyes checked.
+Eye exams not only gauge your vision, but can also provide vital information about your overall health.

 1. Flashes and floaters